programmfabrik/fylr-plugin-editor-field-visibility/README.md

 # easydb-editor-field-visibility
 Custom Mask Splitter to show / hide fields in Editor, depending on other fields.
-Right now, the triggerfield must be a custom-data-type-dante, in future it also can be bool, int or whatever.
+Right now, the triggerfield must be a custom-data-type-dante or a boolean-field

 This is a plugin for [easyDB 5](http://5.easydb.de/) with MaskSplitter `EditorFieldSelection`.

 ## configuration

 As defined in `Splitter.config.yml` this masksplitter can be configured:

 ### Mask options

 * Name of the observed field, which triggers the visibility of fields